WebSockets

 ## Sending Messages

-When an element with `hx-ws:send` is triggered, the extension sends a JSON message:
+When an element with `hx-ws:send` is triggered, the extension sends a structured JSON message with separate `headers` and `body`:

 ```json